Onn Jaafar: Leaving UMNO

 Onn became increasingly disillusioned and disgusted with what he considered to be UMNO's race-based communalist policies, and called for party membership to be opened to all Malayans of all races, and for UMNO to be renamed as the United Malayans National Organisation.
-When his recommendations went unheeded, he left the party on 26 August 1951, to form the Independence of Malaya Party (IMP).
-However, the IMP failed to receive sufficient backing from Malayans, and eventually Onn left it to form the Parti Negara, which placed membership restrictions on non-Malays in an attempt to woo the Malays.
-He finally won the Kuala Terengganu Selatan seat in the Malayan parliament in the 1959 elections under his new party.
+He left the party on 26 August 1951 after his recommendations went unheeded, and formed the Independence of Malaya Party (IMP).
+However, the IMP failed to receive sufficient backing from Malayans, and eventually Onn left it to form the Parti Negara, which placed membership restrictions on non-Malays in an attempt to appeal to Malays.
+He won the Kuala Terengganu Selatan seat in the Malayan parliament in the 1959 elections under his new party.

 Neither party gained popular support against Tunku Abdul Rahman's new Alliance coalition and he was eventually eclipsed in Malayan political life.

+Election results

 Death

-Dato' Onn died at the age of 67, on 19 January 1962 at the Officers' Ward, General Hospital, Johor Bahru.
-He was buried next to his father's grave, Dato' Jaafar Haji Muhammad at the Mahmoodiah Royal Mausoleum in Johor Bahru.
+Dato' Onn died at the age of 66, on 19 January 1962 at the Officers' Ward, General Hospital, Johor Bahru.
+He was buried next to his father Jaafar Muhammad's grave, at the Mahmoodiah Royal Mausoleum in Johor Bahru.

+Family

+His son Hussein Onn later became the third prime minister of Malaysia, his grandson, Hishammuddin Hussein is a senior UMNO politician, and his great-grandson Onn Hafiz Ghazi is the Johor State Chairman of UMNO who is serving as a member of the Johor State Legislative Assembly for Layang-Layang and as 19th menteri besar of Johor.